bcorwen/KTOMEblog/docs/devblog_10.md

 >
 > The arcade buttons were simply too wide to fit the new module design

 I like a good challenge so, after only just getting recently learning CAD again and only having made simple shapes, I decided I could CAD and print my way out of this problem.
 Instead of using the plastic button housings as provided, which have a lot of space around them, I could CAD this complex shape and reduce the margins to squeeze the 4 buttons in closer together.
-This took so, so many attempts to get just right (as I had to attempt to dimension small features I couldn't reach with my callipers and refine small and sensitive features such as the spring holder and clips for the arcade switches) but I eventually had a printed piece which you could pop the arcade buttons and switched into!
+This took so, so many attempts to get just right (as I had to attempt to dimension small features I couldn't reach with my callipers and refine small and sensitive features such as the spring holder and clips for the arcade switches) but I eventually had a printed piece which you could pop the arcade buttons and switches into!

 > ![Test showing the first attempt](https://i.imgur.com/SqmcD6D.jpg)
 >